LucasDelfino92/morrowindsharp/wjsetup.md

 1.5.0
 - Added **Qwerty's Various Graphics - Bridgeropes** (Extended and Sigourn's Cut).
 - Added **MWSE Blood Diversity** (Extended and Sigourn's Cut).
+- ⚠️ THE FOLLOWING MODS ARE NOT COMPATIBLE WITH AN ONGOING SAVE.
 - Added **Tamriel_Data (HD)** (Extended and Sigourn's Cut).
 - Added **Solstheim - Tomb of the Snow Prince** (Extended and Sigourn's Cut).
 Also installed is the Graphical Replacer, using the Skyrim-like Trees and Remiros' Groundcover for TOTSP options.
   - ⚠️ Please remember to generate Distant Land using the VSW-Rem-Anthology Solstheim plugin *instead* of the Rem_Solstheim plugin.